Tigon: Fertility

-Guggisberg wrote that ligers and tigons were long thought to be sterile; in 1943, however, a 15-year-old hybrid between a lion and an "Island" tiger was successfully mated with a lion at the Munich Hellabrunn Zoo.
+Ligers and tigons were long thought to be sterile; in 1943, however, a 15-year-old hybrid between a lion and a tiger was successfully mated at the Munich Hellabrunn Zoo.
 The female cub was then raised to adulthood.
 Like the liger, male tigons are sterile while the females are fertile.

 At the Alipore Zoo in India, a tigoness named Rudhrani, born in 1971, was successfully mated to a male Asiatic lion named Debabrata.
-The rare, second generation hybrid was called a litigon.
+The rare, second-generation hybrid was called a litigon.
 Rudhrani produced seven litigons in her lifetime.
 Some of these reached impressive sizes - a litigon named Cubanacan weighed at least 363 kg, stood 1.32 m at the shoulder, and was 3.5 m in total length.